kaby76/re2cs/README.md

 # re2cs
 Port of the regular expression engine re2j https://github.com/google/re2j

 [RE2](https://github.com/google/re2) is a regular expression engine that runs in time linear in the size of the input.
-RE2/CS is a port of RE2/J (the Java port of the original RE2 C++ code) to C#.
+RE2/CS is a port of RE2/J to C#, which is a port of the original RE2 C++ code to Java.

 As with other languages, C#'s regular expression api (System.Text.RegularExpressions) uses a backtracking mechanism in matching regular expressions.
 This code uses [Thompson's NFA algorithm](https://dl.acm.org/citation.cfm?doid=363347.363387),